xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 ```

 **ztp breakout:** Performs a 4x10 breakout detection on all 40 Gig interfaces, by default if no link is detected on any of the four 10Gig interfaces, the port will remain in 40 Gig mode.
-The subcommand nosignal-stay-in-breakout-mode will force the port in breakout out mode even if there is no link signal detected but will place the interfaces in shutdown mode.
+The subcommand nosignal-stay-in-breakout-mode will force the port in breakout mode even if there is no link signal detected but will place the interfaces in shutdown mode.
 The subcommand nosignal-stay-in-state-noshut will leave the port in breakout mode but will place the four 10Gig interface in no shutdown mode.

 ```
 RP/0/RP0/CPU0:venus#ztp breakout ?